 Students will receive 2 demerits for being late to class.
-The accumulation of 10 demerits translates to 1 mandatory weekly detention.
+The accumulation of 20 demerits translates to 1 mandatory weekly detention.
 Failure to attend a mandatory detention will lead to the student earning 2 days of In-School Suspension (ISS) as space permits.
 If ISS is not available due to space constraints, students will receive two days of out of school suspension.

-Students arriving 10 minutes or more late to class without valid excuse will not be allowed to class.
+Students arriving 10 minutes or more late to class without a valid pass will not be allowed to class.

 5. Follow every aspect of the student code of conduct (including dress code).
 All students must follow every aspect of the student code of conduct, to include the dress code.
 The following non-negotiable apply to the dress code:

-- Sneakers are now acceptable.
+- Sneakers are acceptable.
 Boots and the like are not acceptable forms of footwear.
 ACG, Timberland and GORE type boots or sneaker boots such as UGGs are prohibited, except in inclement weather, but must be removed before the beginning of Advisory. - Coats, fleece windbreakers, zippered or hooded sweaters/sweatshirts are not to be worn in the classrooms or in the building.
 Temperatures vary in classrooms, so students should bring dress code approved sweaters or leave one in their locker.
 Plain black, green or gray sweatshirts are acceptable during the winter months.
-Sweaters and sweatshirts must be worn over collared polo shirts or dress shirt.
+Sweaters and sweatshirts must be worn over collared polo shirts or dress shirts.
 Sweaters or sweatshirts are not permitted to contain logos, insignias or sayings. - Hats or headbands, or head covering of any kind (i.e. skull caps, doo-rags, etc.), are not to be worn in the building.
 All hats and head coverings must be removed within a reasonable amount of time (1-2 minutes) after entering the building. - Clothes are to be worn in the appropriate manner for which they were sewn.
-Therefore, no clothes are to be work inside/out or half on/off.
+Therefore, no clothes are to be worn inside/out or half on/off.
 Students that do not tuck in their shirt after one warning will receive one demerit.
-The accumulation of 10 demerits translates to 1 mandatory weekly detention.
+The accumulation of 20 demerits translates to 1 mandatory weekly detention.
 Failure to attend a mandatory detention will lead to the student earning 2 days of In-School Suspension (ISS) as space permits.
 If ISS is not available due to space constraints, students will receive two days of out of school suspension.
-Students suspended for failing to report to detention must bring a parent back to school with them for a meeting with the Dean of Students prior to being allowed back in school. - Jeans, including pants that look like jeans, cargo pants, painter pants and baggy pants of any kind, are not permitted to be worn unless students earn dress down day as a reward for outstanding performance.
+Students suspended for failing to report to detention must bring a parent back to school with them for a meeting with the Dean of Students prior to being allowed back in school. - Jeans, including pants that look like jeans, cargo pants, painter pants and baggy pants of any kind, are not permitted to be worn unless prior approval has been issued by a Principal or Dean for extreme circumstances or students earn a dress down day as a reward for outstanding performance.